airswap/airswap-about/technology/protocols.md

 #### `initialize`

 To support Last Look, the server must call initialize upon connection by the client and indicate `last-look` among its list of supported protocols.
-Additional params may be included for the `swapContract` the server intends to use, the `senderWallet` the server intends to use, and optionally a `senderServer` if the server is not receiving `consider` calls over the socket and instead an alternative JSON-RPC over HTTP endpoint.
+Additional params include the `chainId` and `swapContract` the server intends to use, the `senderWallet` the server intends to use, and optionally a `senderServer` if the server is not receiving `consider` calls over the socket and instead an alternative JSON-RPC over HTTP endpoint.
 The initialize method either returns `true` or throws an error if something went wrong on the client side.

 ```typescript
 initialize([